NW Public Works Institute

 This annual event is a three-day opportunity for city, county, and state road maintenance workers to attend training classes and to show off their heavy equipment operating abilities.

-The classes are focused on skills and knowledge relevant to road maintenance personnel while the roadeo portion allows operators to demonstrate their skills in operating a backhoe, plowing, operating a loader in tight situations, operating a grader, installing chains, and performing pre-trip inspections on trucks with hidden defects.
+The classes are focused on skills and knowledge relevant to road maintenance personnel while the roadeo portion allows operators to demonstrate their skills in operating a backhoe, plowing, operating a loader in tight situations, operating a grader, installing chains, and performing pre-trip inspections.
 The competition is judged and prizes are awarded to the top operators in each area -- with the overall top scorer taking home the "Top Gun" trophy.
-The top two scorers earn a trip to the APWA Western Snow and Ice Conference National Roadeo in Colorado.

 Street Maintenance and Collection Systems Schools

 Each Spring and Fall, we partner with the American Public Works Association to offer a two and a half day school for road maintenance and wastewater collections systems personnel of all levels.
 Four tracks of professional and technical classes are offered, as well as exhibits and displays.
 CEUs are generally available for attending the full schedule of classes.

 - For more information, visit the APWA site